matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 character short-hand notations for red, green, blue, cyan, magenta, yellow, and black.
 This made them easy to type and usable in the abbreviated style string in ``plot``.
 On the other hand, the new colors are only specified via a hex value.
-To make in easy to access these colors the notation for colors ``'CN'`` was added to access colors.
-This allows the first 10 colors in ``mpl.rcParms['axes.prop_cycle']`` to be easily accessed.
+To make it easier to access these colors, the notation ``'CN'`` was added to denote the first 10 colors in ``mpl.rcParams['axes.prop_cycle']``.
 See :ref:`colors` for more details.

 To restore only the old color cycle use